 Every Monday and Friday we have what we call morning class.
-Everyone, teacher, student, guest speaker, is welcome to prepare a presentation about any topic that is of interest to them and share their passion about it.
-This morning a guest speaker that we love inviting for his passionating talks, came to tell us more about the relationship between USA and Latin America.
+Everyone, teachers, students, guest speaker are welcome to prepare a presentation about any topic that is of interest to them and share their passion about it.
+This morning a guest speaker that we love inviting for his passionate talks, came to tell us more about the relationship between USA and Latin America.
 Here is what I learned from this class.

 We need to take a closer look at the history of Latin America.
-What is widely taught throughout Europe and the US is that when Colombus arrived in America in 1492, the indigenous population was primitive, savage, uneducated, with no intrinsic worth.
-But the reality is that Columbus and Cortez and the conquistadores met a very developed and impressive civilization that had built very wide cities with running water and public light in the streets.
-"When the Spanish conquistadors got their first look at the Aztec city of Tenochtitlán in 1519, they compared its magnificence to Venice and Istanbul."
+What is widely taught throughout Europe and the US is that when Columbus arrived in America in 1492, the indigenous population was told to be primitive, savage, uneducated, with no intrinsic worth.
+But the reality is that Columbus and Cortez and the conquistadores met a very developed and impressive civilization that had built great cities with running water and public light in the streets.
+"When the Spanish conquistadores got the first look at the Aztec city of Tenochtitlán in 1519, they compared its magnificence to Venice and Istanbul."
 "It was so wonderful that I do not know how to describe this first glimpse of things never heard of, seen or dreamed of before…"— Hernando Cortes

-In the 1960s, the people from the bottom classes started to rise up and fight for their rights.
-Salvador Allende acceded to power and started to create a society that is fair to the people.
+In the 1960s, the people from the lower classes started to rise up and fight for their rights.
+Salvador Allende acceded the power and started creating a society that was fair to the people.
 He started building schools, hospitals and fair jobs.
-The US didn't like it and they set up the military coup that put General Pinochet into power.
-This was set up to allow the big businesses to keep their access to cheap labor and keep making a lot of money.
-Another example is the War in Nicaragua that I will not discuss here.
+The US didn't like this and they set up a military coup that put General Pinochet into power.
+This was set up to allow big business to keep their access to cheap labor and keep making lots of money.
+Another example is the War in Nicaragua.

 From the 1960's till 1990's on account of the cold war and the fight against communism, guerrillas were funded by the US to fight socialism in Latin America and "destabilize the Socialist movement".

-The working conditions are so terrible and people have no way of organizing to get themselves out of the misery they are in.
-So they try to flee and immigrate to the US.
+The working conditions were so terrible and people had no way of organizing to get themselves out of the misery they were in.
+So they trid to flee and immigrate to the US.
 This humanitarian crisis will not stop until the living conditions get better.

 Only White Anglo Saxon Protestants can look back and say that America was ever great.
 Black, Latinos and other minorities cannot relate to a time when America was a good place to live.
 Only white, rich landowners could relate to a comfortable life, but because the school system depicts it as a reality, the majority of people believe that they are entitled to it.

 The western world is at a breaking point.
 Do we accept our past and try to take action to make it better or do we keep covering up and building more and more lies?
-The real solution for these people is to not have to go in the first place and have a place to stand in their own country.
-It's important for all citizens to understand and be made aware of what is happening so that they can then put pressure on their government to change and let Latin America take its own road.
-There is something happening, some people are speaking up and taking action: Chavez, Moralez…
+The real solution for these people is to not have to leave in the first place but have a place in their own country.
+It's important for all citizens to understand and be made aware of what is happening so they can then put pressure on their government to change and let Latin America choose its own road.
+Things are happening, some people are speaking up and taking action: Chavez, Moralez…